-Online preconcentration systems using solid-phase extraction are opportune for metal determination, due to their flexibility, simplicity, high sample throughput and versatility.
+Online preconcentration systems using solid-

+phase extraction are opportune for metal determination, due to their flexibility, simplicity, high sample throughput and versatility.
 These characteristics permit the use of online systems coupled with different detectors.
 Many online procedures using solid-phase extraction can be found in the literature.
-The materials generally used are ion-exchangers^[6,7], silica^[8,9], activated alumina^[10,11], carbon^[12], fullerene^[13], polyurethane foam^[14,15] and chelating resins^[16].
+The materials generally used are ion-exchangers[6,7], silica[8,9], activated alumina[10,11], carbon[12], fullerene[13], polyurethane foam[14,15] and chelating resins [16].

 There is continued interest in development of chelating sorbents for use in metal preconcentration systems.
-To produce these matrices, chelating ligands can be loaded on solid supports^[17-20], or can be covalently bonded to a polymeric matrix through an azo^[21,22] or methylene group^[23].
+To produce these matrices, chelating ligands can be loaded on solid supports[17-20], or can be co-valently bonded to a polymeric matrix through an azo[21,22] or methylene group[23].
 Coupling by covalent bond reduces problems of leaching of the ligand from the column.

-When multielemental determinations are required, such as systems that use inductively coupled plasma-atomic emission spectrometry (ICP-AES) as the detection technique, the use of unselective ligands is convenient.
-However, in some determinations in which the goal is reduction of interference problems, the use of selective reagents is more suitable.
+When multielemental determinations are required, such as systems that use flame atomic absorption spectrometry(FAAS) as the detection technique, the use of unselective ligands is convenient.
+However, in some determinations in which the goal is reduction of interference problems, the use of selective reagents is more suiTABLE.

-Nickel can be found in many environments and has been shown to be essential for the human body.
-It is generally accepted that nickel concentrations below the 0.1μg ml-1 level in natural waters are harmless to aquatic organisms and irrigated plants^[24].
-However, it has been classified as one of the 13 priority metal pollutants by US EPA for its widespread use^[25].
-It is the metal component of the enzyme urease and as such is considered to be essential to plants and some domestic animals.
-The essentiality of nickel to man has not been demonstrated.
-More attention has been focused on the toxicity of nickel in low concentrations, such as the fact that nickel can cause allergic reactions and that certain nickel compounds may be carcinogenic^[26].
-Cobalt is known to be essential at trace levels to man, animals and plants for metabolic processes^[27].
-It is clear that the determination of the trace amounts of cobalt in biological and environmental samples is important in the fields of environmental analysis, process control and medicine.
-The determination of trace amounts of cobalt in natural waters is of great interest because cobalt is important for living species as complexed Vitamin B12.
-The deficiency of cobalt in ruminants usually results in different types of anemia.
-Toxicological effects of large amounts of cobalt include vasodilation, flushing and cardiomyopathy in humans and animals.
-Investigations have been extended to the biochemistry of cobalt in animals, microorganisms and enzymes^[28].
-The maximum recommended concentration of toxic ions such as nickel and cobalt in drinking water for livestock is: Co-1.0mg l-1 and Ni-2.5mg l-1[29].
+Cd(II) is known to be essential at trace levels to man, animals and plants for metabolic processes[27].
+It is clear that the determination of the trace amounts of Cd(II) in biological and environmental samples is important in the fields of environmental analysis, process control and medicine.
+The determination of trace amounts of Cd(II) in natural waters is of great interest because Cd(II) is important for living species as complexed Vitamin $B{12}$ .
+The deficiency of Cd(II) in ruminants usually results in different types of anemia.
+Toxicological effects of large amounts of Cd(II) include vasodilation, flushing and cardiomyopathy in humans and animals.
+Investigations have been extended to the biochemistry of Cd(II) in animals, microorganisms and enzymes[28].
+The maximum recommended concentration of toxic ions such as nickel and Cd(II) in drinking water for livestock is: Cd-1.0mg l-1[29].
 For drinking water for human consumption the upper limits are even less.
 It is therefore clear that a reliable analytical method must be established to test waters and soils on a regular basis.
 Previously, trace elements in natural waters were typically analyzed using flame atomic absorption techniques, which although almost interference free, were labor intensive owing to their one element at a time analytical mode.
-At the present time, even the furnace atomic absorption technique, for years the standard bearer of low-level trace metal analysis is giving way to inductively coupled plasma-optical emission spectrometry (ICPOES) techniques.
+At the present time, even the furnace atomic absorption technique, for years the standard bearer of low-level trace metal analysis is giving way to FAAS techniques.